Warbo/chriswarbo-net/blog/2017-03-20-web_hosting_with_ipfs_and_nix.md

 only the blocks which need to be transferred.
 We then loop over these with `ipfs block get`/`ipfs block put` to do the transfer.

+With these blocks transferred, we can "pin" the new version of the site; this ensures that those blocks will be kept on the server (unpinned blocks may be garbage collected to free up space) and hence it will act as a seed for the site.

 ## Conclusion ##

 Overall I'm quite impressed with the stability, documentation, community, etc. around IPFS.
-I've encountered a few difficulties, but those have mostly been due to either legacy issues with my existing site.
-For example, most of my performance hacks would be unnecessary if I kept each git repo at a separate IPNS URL, separate to my Web site.
-However, that would break existing URLs, and without the ability to trigger HTTP redirects from IPFS (e.g. via a symlink), the added complexity stems mostly from my own stubborn refusal to break links :)
+I've encountered a few difficulties, but those have been easy enough to work around with scripts, and often caused by the legacy issues of keeping my old URLs working :)

+For more information, check out [this site's source code](/git/chriswarbo-net).